+Administrative Withdrawal:

-Administrative Withdrawal: Any student who fails to attend for a period of 14 consecutive days to classes without requesting permission or leave to be absent will proceed with an administrative withdrawal for absenteeism, the last day of attendance will be the last academic event or the last day present of the student in regular classes registered by the student.
-This low will be determined within the payment period no later than the end of the semester and will proceed to make the refund (if applicable) within the next 45 days from the date of determination of the withdrawal.
-In this case, a WF will be recorded in the student's file.
-This grade will be considered final and will be added when determining the general index of the student.
+Any student who fails to attend for a period of 14 consecutive days to classes without requesting permission or leave to be absent will proceed with an administrative withdrawal for absenteeism, the last day of attendance will be the last academic event or the last day present of the student in regular classes registered by the student.
+This administrative withdrawal will be determined within the payment period from the last day of attendance in the semester and will proceed to make the refund (if applicable) within the next 30 days up to 45 days from the date of determination of the withdrawal 34 C.F.R. §668.22(g) and (j).
+In this case, a WF will be recorded or the academic average that accumulated until the last academic event in the student's file.
+This grade will be considered final and will be added when determining the general index of the student Federal Regulation 34CFR 668.22.